Pingopete/RVE-KSP-1.0.4/README.md

 Bugs/WIP:

-EVE-GUI APPLY BUTTON WILL CAUSE SERIOUS BUGS WHEN IN LOW ORBIT and possibly at other times No other planets worked on other than Earth (and that's only half done) ScaledSpace/Orbital ground textures only, no detail ground texture currently Using the TrackingStation to switch to vessels in orbit will cause problems Possibly flashing clouds when in atmosphere
+EVE-GUI APPLY BUTTON WILL CAUSE SERIOUS BUGS WHEN IN LOW ORBIT and possibly at other times.
+No other planets worked on other than Earth (and that's only half done).
+ScaledSpace/Orbital ground textures only, no detail ground texture currently.
+Using the TrackingStation to switch to vessels in orbit will cause problems.
+Possibly flashing clouds when in atmosphere.
 Extremely High memory usage for Windows users... still...
-Atmosphere looks unrealistically high from Orbit (working on getting a fix for this) Terrain detail isn't realistic and won't make sense at times (e.g. Mountains in flat region or Vice versa) Terrain detail in ocean when in orbit
+Atmosphere looks unrealistically high from Orbit (working on getting a fix for this).
+Terrain detail isn't realistic and won't make sense at times (e.g. Mountains in flat region or Vice versa).
+Terrain detail in ocean when in orbit.
-Blue bands in horizon at very low altitudes
+Blue bands in horizon at very low altitudes .
-Break in horizon line at all PQS altitudes
+Break in horizon line at all PQS altitudes.
-Texture borders in cloud detail
+Texture borders in cloud detail.
-Snow areas are brown/orange in space
+Snow areas are brown/orange in space.

 What I had to do to get this working: